 What Nobody Tells You About Having A New Baby

 The first weeks and months of motherhood are a steep learning curve.
 You will get things wrong, but this is normal.
-Build a strong support network around you, your partner, pediatrician, family, and friends to help you through the stages where you don’t think you know what you’re doing and worry that you’re a bad mom.
+Build a strong support network around you, your partner, pediatrician, family, and friends to help you through the stages where you don’t think you know what you’re doing and worry that you’re a terrible mom.

-You are not a bad mom, only a new one who is still learning how to do things.
+You are not a bad mom, only a new one who is still learning to do things.
 Remember that babies are resilient, so your mistakes won’t hurt them, and they won’t remember the times you dropped your phone on them, cried because you couldn’t swaddle them, or forgot they existed for a moment.
 As you get more practice as a mother, you’ll make fewer mistakes and find that caring for a baby will soon come naturally.

 If you are a new mom in need of helpful tips, here are some recommendations for you: